Banos Central Highlands, Ecuador Travel Guide

 Visit in the morning for the freshest selection.

 Tagua Nut Carvings: Ecuador renowned for intricate carvings from tagua nuts (vegetable ivory).
 Find jewelry, figurines.
-Leather Goods: Some shops offer locally made leather items.
+Leather Goods: Some retailers offer locally made leather items.
 Woolen Goods: Colorful ponchos, scarves from nearby Andean highlands.

 These are sustainable and unique local crafts.